RizzoHou/king-of-the-amazons/docs/manuals/game_manual.md

 ```
 White's turn.
 Enter your move as 6 numbers: from_row from_col to_row to_col arrow_row arrow_col
-Or enter 'help' to see legal moves, or 'undo' to undo last move:
+Or enter 'help' to see legal moves, 'undo' to undo last move, 'save' to save game, or 'exit' to return to main menu:
 ```

 **Move Format**: `from_row from_col to_row to_col arrow_row arrow_col`